andreyka26-git/andreyka26-git.github.io/_posts/2024-01-02-oauth-authorization-code-react-client-pt1-openIddict.md

 After we granted consent - the Authorization Server redirected us to the callback page, where we, using `oidc-client-ts` function exchanged auth code for access_token.
 Then we called resources endpoint from Resource Server using this token, and rendered an answer from it on our App.js.

+## Security Consideration

+Please note, when you implement OAuth Authorization Code flow on SPA client like React - you are exposing your client_id and client_secret to the user, since it is in your source code.
+The north star solution is to use PKCE.

 ## **Conclusion**